survey <- MASS::survey # to avoid loading the MASS library which will conflict with dplyr

 Only a single value was used to impute missing data.

-• hotdeck function in VIM available
+hotdeck function in VIM availablebsi_depress.hotdeck<- hiv$bsi_depress # copy

 hot.deck <- sample(na.omit(hiv$bsi_depress), size = length(miss.dep.idx))